MathiasEskildsen/ONT-AmpSeq/README.md

 ## Example Usage
 This section will guide you through how to analyse 16S rRNA data, from start to finish.
 It requires, that you have followed the [steps](#software-requirements) in installing the package manager [mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html).
+This example case, should be able to run on almost any Unix-like OS or WSL.
+The example ran succesfully on a machine in WSL with 4 cores and 3.8 GB memory in less than 20 minutes.

 Download the required files for the pipeline:
 ```